shivamjadon/prateekpunetha.dev/index.md

 show_tile: false
 ---

-17 years old, Tech Enthusiast, Science Student, Currently Maintaining Nitrogen OS for Redmi 5 Plus
+17 years old an Android and Linux Enthusiast currently maintaining NITROGEN OS for the Xiaomi Redmi 5 Plus.
+I am also a High School student into the Science field.